Thinking of Buying a Solar System Using a Solar Lease?

 An article in Renewable Energy World shows the beneficiaries of cheap solar PV panels and the ubiquitous solar leases to be not the consumer, but the financing companies and the installers.

-The federal tax credit gives consumers a credit of up to 30% of the cost of the installed solar system.
+The federal tax credit gives consumers a credit of up to 26% (in 2021) of the cost of the installed solar system.
 If the system is funded using a solar lease, the credit goes to the leasing company, not the homeowner.

 However, it appears that the actual cost of the solar system can be a rather subjective number; the solar lease companies may be greatly inflating the actual cost of the system and the losers are the homeowners, the taxpayers and the reputation of the solar industry.